+Permit-to-work systems invest heavily in stopping work safely.
 But the point at which most energy and risk re-enter the system is not authorisation.
-It’s restart.
+It is restart.

 Restart is where confidence, pressure, and incomplete understanding converge, and where permit systems are least equipped to protect against failure.